devRaspberry/devRaspberry.github.io/README.md

 # Showoff website
 Github pages hosted to showoff this organization people and projects.
-Here we showcase our dev who are awesome.
+Here we showcase our devs which are awesome.

  - Our domain is https://devraspberry.ga